gvwilson/sensibleadventures/cloudherd/reboot.md

         *   continues: "You may not remember it, but she's your daughter.
 They're your family."
         *   "And even if they weren't, what do you think is going to happen if the rebel army - *any* army - gets away with this?"
         *   Kulbinder: "And I suppose you have a plan?"
+        *   Thokmay: "Not yet"
+        *   Kulbinder (growling): "Well, do you at least have a plan for getting us back to the fortress?"
-        *   Thokmay looks up at the sullen cloud in the distance: "I do." (looks at Noxy) "But you're not going to like it."
+        *   Noxy looks up at the sullen cloud in the distance, thinks about what the forest said: "I do."
     *   the trolls carry them up the cliff
         *   because hiking up would take too long
         *   passed from troll to troll along the way to keep up speed